Oscar Handlin: Biography

 Handlin was born in Brooklyn, New York City, on September 29, 1915, the eldest of three children of Russian-Jewish immigrants.
 His mother, the former Ida Yanowitz, came to the United States in 1904 and worked in the garment industry.
 His father, Joseph, immigrated in 1913 after attending a commercial college in Ukraine and being stationed in Harbin, China, as a soldier during the Russo-Japanese War.
 Handlin's parents were passionately devoted to literature and the life of the mind.
 Their experience of religious persecution in Czarist Russia made them fiercely devoted to democracy and social justice (Handlin was a proto-"red diaper baby").
 The couple owned a grocery store, the success of which along with real estate investments enabled them to send their children, Oscar, Nathan, and Sarah, to Harvard.

 Known for his prodigious memory that allowed him to attend classes without taking notes, in 1930, Handlin entered Brooklyn College at age 15, graduating in 1934, then earning a Master of Arts degree from Harvard University in 1935, after which he won a Frederick Sheldon Fellowship for research in Europe. "'I don't know why,' Dr. Handlin joked in a 1952 [Boston] Globe interview.
 'I guess they just liked my face.'
 Traveling in England, Ireland, Italy, and France, he began assembling material that would become his first book 'Boston's Immigrants, 1790–1865' [1941]."

 Between 1936 and 1938, Handlin taught history at Brooklyn College before reentering Harvard University.

 According to Handlin, it was Arthur M. Schlesinger Sr. who "directed my attention to the subjects of social history that have since occupied much of my attention," urging Handlin to write his dissertation on immigration to Boston in the late 18th and early 19th centuries.

 In 1940 he received his PhD, joining the faculty in 1939 and remaining until 1986, his work centering around the topic of immigrants in the US and their influence on culture.

 During his time as a graduate student at Harvard, Handlin was denied the position of vice president in the Henry Adams Club for being Jewish.
 He was among the first Jewish scholars appointed to a full professorship at Harvard.
 He also taught at the Harvard Extension School.

-A man of few words outside the lecture room, Handlin made every word count.
-He was possessed of a sardonic wit honed by his love of the novels of James Branch Cabell, the operettas of Gilbert & Sullivan, and the cartoons of Al Capp, who was a family friend.
+He was a staunch anti-Communist and Vietnam War hawk in the 1960s.

 Handlin was elected to the American Philosophical Society in 1999.

 He died at age 95 on September 20, 2011, in Cambridge, Massachusetts.
-Despite being a staunch anti-Communist and Vietnam War hawk, he was honored by both leftist and rightist academics.